Difference Between Seventh Day Adventists and Christians

 They accept the Bible as their only creed and follow several beliefs of the scripture.

-They believe in the existence of the sanctuary in heaven which is set up by God.
+They believe in the existence of the sanctuary in heaven, which God sets up.
 The death concept of Seventh-Day Adventists is also very different from mainstream Christians.

-One of the most famous and early leaders of this group was Ellen White, whose writings provide several practical and beneficial practices like teaching girls horse driving, harnesses.
+One of this group’s most famous and early leaders was Ellen White, whose writings provide several practical and beneficial practices like teaching girls horse driving and harnesses.

 Many of her teachings are still applicable and beneficial to society.